 If you are moving to another European country you may want to apply for the European Health Insurance Card.

-This card will replace the E111 and will allow you to have free or reduced cost health insurance.
-This country is valid in many countries including Switzerland and it does not matter how many years you plan on being out of the country for.
+This card will replace the E111 and will allow you to have free or reduced insurance costs.
+This country is valid in many countries, including Switzerland, and it does not matter how many years you plan on being out of the country for.
 You can apply for this service with the NHS.

 This card is really designed for short term coverage and short stays.
-If you plan on being away for a long time you should look into private health insurance of the insurance in your new country.
+If you plan on being away for a long time, you should look into private insurance in your new country.

 Current Doctors and Dentists